-5.09.a.
-All kicks must be made by the foot or part of the leg below the knee (referred to as the "kicking limb").
-Initially contacting the pitch by a part of the body other than the kicking limb, will result in a foul.

-5.09.b.
-Double Kicks -

-- 5.09.b.1.
-If the kicker kicks the ball and then contacts the ball a second time while still in the "kicker's box" (behind home plate), the result will be a strike. - 5.09.b.2.
-If the kicker kicks the ball and then contacts the ball a second time in fair or foul territory (prior to it being called a foul) and the contact occurs in front of home plate (not in the "kicker's box"), the kicker will be out. - 5.09.b.3.
-If the second contact occurs in FOUL territory and is not within the "kicker's box", the ball will be considered a "dead ball" after the second contact and runners cannot advance.
-If the second contact is made in FAIR territory, the ball is considered "live" after the second contact and runners can advance.
-The kicker is out in both cases. - 5.09.c.
+- a.
+All kicks must be made by the foot or part of the leg at or below the knee (referred to as the "kicking limb").
+Initially contacting the pitch by a part of the body other than the kicking limb will result in a foul - b.
+Double Kicks / Double Contact - - 5.09.b.1.
+If the kicker kicks the ball and then contacts the ball a second time while still behind home plate, the result will be a foul. - 5.09.b.2.
+If the kicker kicks the ball and then contacts the ball a second time in fair or foul territory (prior to it being called a foul) and the contact occurs in front of the plane of home plate, the kicker will be out. - 5.09.b.3.
+If the second contact occurs in FOUL territory and in front of the plane of home plate the ball will be considered a "dead ball" after the second contact and runners cannot advance.
+If the second contact is made in FAIR territory in front of the plane of home plate, the ball is considered "live" after the second contact and runners can advance.
+The kicker is out in both cases. - c.
 A kick must occur at or behind home plate.
 A kick occurring in front of home plate will be called a "dead ball" foul (no plays can be made).
-A kicker may step on home plate. - 5.09.d.
+A kicker may step on home plate.

 Bunting is allowed.